Team-Tower-Databases-Online/Databases-Teamwork-2015/README.md

 * **Input**:
   * SQL Server database
 * **Output**:
-  * a set of JSON files
+  * A set of JSON files
-  * data loaded in MySQL database
+  * Data loaded in MySQL database

 [Back to top &#8593;](#table-of-contents)